screwdriver-cd/guide/docs/user-guide/configuration/parameters.md

     description: ""
 ```

-These two are identical with description to be an empty string
+These two examples above are equivalent.

 ## Example
 You can see a full screwdriver.yaml example below: